MarikaBBB/MarikaBBB.github.io/game/README.md

 5- Closing the game over alert: After clicking "OK" on the game over alert, I noticed that the message did not close as expected.
 To resolve this, I modified the event listener for the "OK" button to hide the alert after it was clicked.
 This provided a smoother user experience by dismissing the alert properly.

 6- Timer speed on page load: I observed that the timer appeared to run at a normal speed when the page initially loaded, but it became faster after clicking the "New Game" button.
 Upon investigation, I realized that the timer interval duration needed adjustment.
 By fine-tuning the interval duration in the ```startTimer()'``` function, I ensured that the timer maintained a consistent speed throughout the game, regardless of when it was started.

+7- The challenge was to make it mobile-responsive.
+It was tricky But, I partially achieved it.
+The challenge arose from the decision to shuffle a single background image instead of uploading and positioning 16 individual images onto the tiles.
+Breaking down a single image into 16 tiles posed difficulties when resizing the puzzle for smaller screens.
+The issue arises because the computer interprets the 16 tiles as empty, resulting in their height being set to 0 when using media queries.
+Therefore, it was difficult to resize the grid and tiles.

 ### Debugging Process
 I carefully reviewed the code logic, inspected variables, and setted breakpoints in the IDE.
 Additionally, I used the google inpector and closely monitored the browser console for any error messages or unexpected behavior.